naoshibaikyu/superbuddn/test.md

 Shinobu: Looks like either something's jamming the signal or someone's trashed the cameras.

-Iga: So much for that plan.
+Iga Annoyed: So much for that plan.

-Hunter: *[mutters]* This just keeps getting better...
+Hunter Annoyed: *[mutters]* This just keeps getting better...

 Fallingstar: So now what?